KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-StatusPageIo by spyder007](https://github.com/spyder007/MMM-StatusPageIo)

-1. Recommendation: Found 'uses: actions/checkout@v3' in file `node.js.yml`: Replace it with v4.
-2. Typo: Found 'Magic Mirror' in file `CONTRIBUTING.md`: Replace it with `MagicMirror²`.
+1. Typo: Found 'Magic Mirror' in file `CONTRIBUTING.md`: Replace it with `MagicMirror²`.
-3. Recommendation: Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+2. Recommendation: Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-4. Recommendation: Found 'node-fetch' in file `StatusPageService.test.ts`: Replace it with built-in fetch.
+3. Recommendation: Found 'node-fetch' in file `StatusPageService.test.ts`: Replace it with built-in fetch.
-5. Recommendation: Found 'node-fetch' in file `StatusPageService.ts`: Replace it with built-in fetch.
+4. Recommendation: Found 'node-fetch' in file `StatusPageService.ts`: Replace it with built-in fetch.

 ## [MMM-SteamPlaytime by buxxi](https://github.com/buxxi/MMM-SteamPlaytime)